sgusproject/Phase-1/README.md

 VS Code was used when using writing writing pure python code of .py files.

-## Deliverables*: Github Phase-1 Repository
+## Deliverables: Github Phase-1 Repository
+Files 01-10.
 Codes and files ran and used for calculations of important financial stock indicators:
 - Var
 - Covar
 - Sharpe Ratio